rust-lang/rfcs/text/0000-is-sorted.md

 mentions that `Iterator::is_sorted_by_key` is not really necessary, given that you can simply call `map()` beforehand.
 This is true, but it migh still be favourable to include said function for consistency and ease of use.
-The standard library already hosts a number of sorting-related functions which all come in three flavours: *raw*, `_by` and `_by_key`.
+The standard library already hosts a number of sorting-related functions all of which come in three flavours: *raw*, `_by` and `_by_key`.
 By now, programmers would probably expect there to be an `is_sorted_by_key` as well.

 ### Add `std::cmp::is_sorted` instead